neurobagel/documentation/docs/user_guide/config.md

 ### Default host ports for services

-In some scenarios, you may want to know what port each service is listening on by default or how to change these ports.

 ??? warning "Don't publicly expose service ports on a production server"

     We're providing the default ports as a reference for local deployment, testing, and for scenarios